BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 20: Dissertation Writing: Methodology & Results**

     * **Tasks:** Write a full draft of the Methodology and Results chapters.
-Integrate your tables and plots.
+Integrate tables and plots.
     * **Deliverable:** A solid draft of the core technical sections.

 * **Week 21: Dissertation Writing: Introduction & Discussion**

     * **Tasks:** Write the Introduction, Literature Review, and Discussion sections.
-In the discussion, analyze *why* ViZDoom was more sensitive to your innovation than ImageNet.
+In the discussion, analyse *why* ViZDoom was more sensitive to the innovation(s) than ImageNet.

-    * **Deliverable:** A complete first draft of your entire dissertation.
+    * **Deliverable:** A complete first draft of the entire dissertation.

 * **Week 22: Review and Refine**

-    * **Tasks:** Read through your full draft.
+    * **Tasks:** Read through full draft.
 Refine your arguments, improve clarity, and check for consistency.
-Share the draft with your supervisor for feedback.
+Share the draft with the supervisor for feedback.

     * **Deliverable:** A revised draft incorporating feedback.

 * **Week 23 [TERM ENDS]: Final Edits & Bibliography**

-    * **Tasks:** Finalize all edits based on feedback.
-Format your bibliography (e.g., using BibTeX), and proofread the entire document carefully.
+    * **Tasks:** Finalise all edits based on feedback.
+Format the bibliography (e.g., using BibTeX), and proofread the entire document carefully.

     * **Deliverable:** A submission-ready dissertation draft.

 * **Week 24: Final Submission & Presentation Prep**

     * **Tasks:** Perform a final proofread.
-Submit your dissertation.
-Prepare your presentation slides for the defense/viva.
+Submit the dissertation.
+Prepare presentation slides for the presentation.

-    * **Deliverable:** **Dissertation submitted and presentation ready.** 🎓
+    * **Deliverable:** **Dissertation submitted and presentation ready.**